+Binge drinking initiation

-Binge drinking initiation.
-At T2, respondents indicated the frequency with which they had consumed five or more standard drinks during the same occasion in the last 12 months (i.e., since T1).
+At T2, respondents indicated the frequency with which they had consumed five or more standard drinks during the same occasion in the last 12 months (i.e. since T1).
 A dichotomous variable (no = 0, yes = 1) was constructed to capture any binge drinking; that is, its initiation in this sample.

+Disposable income

-Disposable income.
-Adolescents' disposable income in Norwegian kroner (NOK) was measured at T1 by two questions: 1) "How much is your weekly allowance (including payment for house chores)?" with responses ranging from "None" to "more than 500 NOK" on a 5-point scale, and 2) "How much do you earn per month from other types of work?" with thirteen response options ranging from: "Nothing" to "10,000 NOK or more".
-The responses were capped at 3000 NOK (i.e. included in the "2000-2999 NOK" category) to reduce the effect of extreme values.
-The responses to both questions were coded as mid-point amounts (e.g. "500-999 NOK" coded as 750) and allowance and other income (divided by four to get weekly amounts), summed to total income, and divided by 100 to obtain a basic metric of 100 NOK/week.
+Adolescents' disposable income in Norwegian kroner (NOK) was measured at T1 by two questions: (1) 'How much is your weekly allowance (including payment for house chores)?' with responses ranging from 'none' to 'more than 500 NOK' on a five-point scale and (2) 'How much do you earn per month from other types of work?', with 13 response options ranging from 'nothing' to '10 000 NOK or more'.
+The responses were capped at 3000 NOK (i.e. included in the '2000-2999 NOK' category) to reduce the effect of extreme values.
+The responses to both questions were coded as mid-point amounts (e.g. '500-999 NOK' coded as 750) and allowance and other income (divided by four to obtain weekly amounts), summed to to-tal income, and divided by 100 to obtain a basic metric of 100 NOK/week.

-Covariates.
 All covariates were measured at T1.
-Information about residential area (rural vs. urban) was obtained from Statistics Norway.
+Information about residential area (rural versus urban) was obtained from Statistics Norway.

-Parents' cohabitation was measured by the item "Do your parents live together?" with a yes/no (coded 0/1) response option.
+Parents' cohabitation was measured by the item: 'Do your parents live together?', with a yes/no (coded 0/1) response option.

-Religious denomination was measured by the question "Which religion do you belong to?"

-As Islam and Buddhism explicitly prohibit alcohol consumption, those two options were coded 1 while the remaining 6 options (including "non-religious" and "other") were coded 0.
+Religious denomination was measured by the question: 'Which religion do you belong to?'.
+As Islam and Buddhism explicitly prohibit alcohol consumption, those two options were coded 1, while the remaining six options (including 'non-religious' and 'other') were coded 0.

-Family social status was measured with an adaptation of the MacArthur Scale of Subjective Social Status - Youth Version (30).
+Family social status was measured with an adaptation of the MacArthur Scale of Subjective Social Status-youth version [30].
 Respondents indicated where in their neighbourhoods they would place their families on a scale from the least (coded 1) to most affluent (coded 10).

 Family financial problems was measured with one item asking whether the adolescent's family experienced money problems.
-The responses "Yes, in the past 12 months" and "Yes, more than 12 months ago" were both coded 1, while "No, never" was coded 0.
+The responses 'yes, in the past 12 months' and 'yes, more than 12 months ago' were both coded 1, while 'no, never' was coded 0.

-"How much do your parents know about what you do in your free time?".
-The three response options "They think they know what I'm doing", "Usually they don't know what I'm doing", "Sometimes they know what I'm doing", were coded 1 to indicate low parental monitoring.
-The remaining options; "Pretty often they know what I'm doing", and "They always know what I'm doing" were coded 0.
+Parental monitoring was assessed by one question based on established measures [31,32]: 'How much do your parents know about what you do in your free time?'.
+The three response options 'They think they know what I'm doing', 'Usually they don't know what I'm doing' and 'Sometimes they know what I'm doing' were coded 1 to indicate low parental monitoring.
+The remaining options: 'Pretty often they know what I'm doing' and 'They always know what I'm doing' were coded 0.

 Parental alcohol use was measured by two questions assessing whether the respondent had seen his/her father or mother intoxicated in the past 12 months.
-The response options were "Never" (coded 1), "Once or twice" (coded 2), "3 to 10 times" (coded 3), and "More than 10 times" (coded 4).
+The response options were 'never' (coded 1), 'once or twice' (coded 2), 'three to 10 times' (coded 3) and 'more than 10 times' (coded 4).

-Importance of alcohol among peers was measured by asking the participants "How important is drinking alcohol among your peers?".
-Response options ranged from "Not important at all" (coded 1) to "Very important" (coded 4).
+Importance of alcohol among peers was measured by asking the participants: 'How important is drinking alcohol among your peers?'.
+Response options ranged from 'not important at all' (coded 1) to 'very important' (coded 4).

 Frequency of light drinking was measured by asking the participants to indicate if they had ever had any alcohol (more than just taking a sip) and asking those who responded affirmatively to indicate the frequency with which they had consumed alcohol in the previous 12 months.
-Responses options ranged from "Not at all" (0) to "Every day or almost every day" (5).
+Responses options ranged from 'not at all' (0) to 'every day or almost every day' [5].